eilccn/2d-object-recognition/README.md

 4. cd into the build folder
 5. Run the program by first entering "./project" followed by the path to a newly created empty csv file that **must be called "features.csv"**
 * **Note:** Every time you need to rebuild the program, the csv file needs to be manually deleted and recreated for it to build correctly.
+* Please see the requirements.txt file for necessary plug-ins

 ### Keypress Definitions:
 ```